Top Winter Home Insurance Claims

 Also, don't neglect your car insurance, either.
 Hail and falling trees and limbs can cause significant damage to automobiles, says Mark Friedlander, a spokesperson for the Insurance Information Institute.
 "Make sure you have optional comprehensive coverage which will repair your car from hail, falling icicles or icy branches," he advises.
-Or make sure you have enough savings on hand to cover your deductibles for your home and car insurance.
+Alternatively, confirm that you have enough savings on hand to cover your deductibles for your home and car insurance if needed.

-The holidays are an especially risky time of year when it comes to house fires.
-According to the National Fire Safety Association:
+The holidays are a hazardous time of year when it comes to house fires.
+According to the National Fire Protection Association (NFPA):

-Christmas trees cause 170 home fires each year, resulting in an average of four deaths, 15 injuries, and $12 million in direct property damage yearly.
-One out of 45 Christmas tree fires results in a death.
-Sadly, more than 20% of Christmas tree fires are intentional.
+Christmas trees caused an average of 160 home fires each year from 2015–2019, resulting in an average of two deaths, 12 injuries, and $10 million in direct property damage yearly.
+Approximately 20% of Christmas tree fires are intentional.

-800 home fires per year start with Christmas decorations.
+An average of 790 home fires per year start with Christmas decorations, excluding Christmas trees.

 Thanksgiving is the biggest day for home cooking fires, followed by Christmas Day and Christmas Eve.

-More generally, heating is the second leading cause of all house fires, according to the NFPA.
-Naturally, the peak months for heating-related house fires are November through January.
-Space heaters are a frequent culprit, accounting for 40% of all fires.
+More generally, heating is another leading cause of house fires, according to the NFPA.
+Naturally, the peak months for heating-related house fires are December through February.
+Space heaters are a frequent culprit, accounting for 40% of all heating equipment-related fires.

-Fires generate the highest homeowners insurance average claim out of all common hazards, according the Insurance Information Institute, with an average insured loss of $68,322.
+Fires generate the highest homeowners insurance average claim out of all common hazards, according the Insurance Information Institute, with an average insured loss of $78,838 from 2015–2019.

 Snow and ice can cause liability concerns on your property, cautions Friedlander.
 "An icy walkway or driveway could cause slips and falls, for which the homeowner is liable.
-Even if the person injured on your property wasn’t invited, they could still sue you," he says.
-"This same liability applies if they are hit by a falling icicle, dead tree branch and other winter weather hazards.
+Even if the person injured on your property wasn’t invited to your home, they could still sue you," he says.
+"This same liability applies if someone is hit by a falling icicle, dead tree branch or other winter weather hazards on your property.
 Ensure you are covered with homeowners liability insurance."

-You may also be exposed to liability if you host a holiday party and your dog bites someone, or someone leaves your home intoxicated and injures someone on his or her drive home.
+You may also be exposed to liability if you host a holiday party and your dog bites someone, or someone leaves your home intoxicated and injures someone on their drive home.

 Settlements for these types of events vary widely, but if someone is seriously injured, a six-figure settlement is not uncommon.

-Set your thermostat to at least 55 degrees – especially if the property will be vacant.
+Set your thermostat to at least 55 degrees.

 Ensure windows, doors, vents and other gaps in your building envelope are weather tight.